 The barn owl describes itself as a warm, relaxed pub with a garden & patio offering an extensive range of comfort grub & drinks.
 They have many special offers on drinks including 2 for £5 on bottled drinks.
 More info…

 The Bumble Bee Waterwells

 Located near to The Holiday Inn Express at Waterwells Business Park is a nice rustic bar and restaurant serving good food and an array of drinks.
-A great place to start or finish if you are partying with those from out of town as they can get a value room at the hotel next door who also have a 24/7 bar.
+A great location to start or finish if you are partying with those from out of the town as they can get a value room at the hotel next door who also have a 24/7 bar.

 They have many options for drinks including an array of gin, many lagers and some local real ales.
 More info….

 Primarily a value carvery in Kingsway but also serves drinks, a good place for a stomach lining breakfast that is good value.
 More info…

 A map showing all venues mentioned on this guide.